How To Create A Graph On Word

 8. Consider Your Audience: Tailor your graphs to your audience.
 Consider their level of understanding and their familiarity with the data.
 Use language and visuals that are appropriate for your audience.

 Example: If you are presenting to a technical audience, you can use more complex graphs and technical jargon.
-If you are presenting to a non-technical audience, you should use simpler graphs and avoid technical jargon Practical, not theoretical..
+If you are presenting to a non-technical audience, you should use simpler graphs and avoid technical jargon Took long enough..

 9. Test Your Graphs: Before presenting your graphs, test them with a small group of people to get feedback.
-Ask them if the graphs are easy to understand and if they accurately convey the message you want to communicate Turns out it matters..
+Ask them if the graphs are easy to understand and if they accurately convey the message you want to communicate It's one of those things that adds up..

 Example: Show your graphs to a few colleagues or friends and ask them for their honest feedback.
 Ask them if they can easily understand the graphs, if the labels are clear, and if the graphs accurately represent the data.